GAIR-NLP/OlympicArena/README.md

 </p>

 ## 🔥News
+- [2024/7/12] We have updated our submission platform.
+Firstly, the entire submission process is now anonymous; only the user can see their submitted scores, and they will not be visible to others.
+Secondly, we now support submissions via the command line.
 - [2024/06/27] We add the result of the Deepseek-Coder-V2 model to the leaderboard, and it demonstrates outstanding performance in Maths and CS!
 - [2024/06/26] We test ByteDance's Doubao-pro-32k model and find that it achieves remarkably high scores on Chinese problems.
 - [2024/06/24] A brand new technical report comparing the performance of Claude-3.5-Sonnet and GPT-4o on OlympicArena has been released at [this link](https://arxiv.org/pdf/2406.16772) and [机器之心](https://mp.weixin.qq.com/s/YdGPDE5Jgp3vnWCxrwMsgA).